GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 **Updates**

-- **August 25, 2021**: Updated timeline announcement and introduction of Deprecation Trial.
+- **August 25, 2021**: Updated timeline announcement and introduction of a deprecation trial.
 - **June 23, 2021**: Based on the feedback, the timeline for blocking private network requests initiated from non-secure contexts has been changed.
   Such requests will be blocked in Chrome 93 instead of 92.